Point Spread Betting For Beginners

 A math teacher from Chicago by the name of Charles McNeil invented the concept of the “point spread” in the 1940s.
 He started his own betting business and began offering point spread bets on American football.
 This bet’s popularity increased over time, and it’s now used by bookies worldwide, including in the UK.

 By the conclusion of this guide, you’ll know exactly how to place a point spread bet in your usual sportsbook.
 Let’s begin.

 What is point spread betting?

 However, without the decimals, a push bet is likely.
-That’s because if the spread bet were -4 and the team ended up winning by exactly four points, a push occurs, and the bet becomes void.
-You end up getting your stake back, of course.
+If either team ends up winning by exactly five points, a push occurs, and the bet becomes void.
+You will get your stake back, of course.

-All in all, by offering these types of handicap wagers, a bookie can give competitive odds to both teams, even if one of them is a clear favourite.
+All in all, by offering these types of handicap wagers that include spread, money line and totals, a bookie can provide competitive odds to both teams, even if one of them is a clear favourite.
 As for you, betting can be more fun and exciting, as you stand to win a lot even if you’re betting on the favourite.

 How to bet on the point spread?

-Sometimes, you’ll also get bets for tennis and golf, but this is not very common.
-So, if you follow one or more of these sports, point spread betting could be ideal for you.
+Sometimes, you’ll also have opportunities for bets for tennis and golf, but this is not very common.
+If you follow one or more of the sports mentioned above, point spread betting could be ideal for you.

 Sometimes, there is no spread to bet on because the teams are evenly matched.
 This is not a very common occurrence, as there’s almost always enough of a difference between two teams to warrant a spread, but it’s still possible, and you’re likely to run into such occasions if you start betting on the spread more often.